 Things to think about:

-- How are you currently communicating to children?
+- How are you currently communicating with children?

 - What type of responses are you role modelling?